-In addition, some high school and college transcripts may be waived if they are unobtainable due to circumstances as determined by the Resident Admissions Office.
+In addition, some high school and college transcripts may be waived if they are unobtainable due to circumstances as determined by the Resident Provost's Office.

 Official transcripts of the final high school or college records must be requested directly from the educational institution and sent to the Resident Admissions Office.
 An official high school or homeschool transcript is defined as a transcript received in a sealed envelope with the school’s address.
 In addition, the final high school transcript or GED, HiSET, or TASC is considered official if it is faxed (or sent by other electronic means such as email or electronic transcript service) by the high school or center itself, and received by the Resident Admissions Office.
 In order to be considered official, the transcript must be stamped official by the Resident Admissions Office, after confirming receipt with the issuing high school or homeschool.